Evgenii-Bazhaov/Hacktoberfest2024/README.md

 Hey there, awesome people! 👋 Welcome to **HacktoberFest 2024**! 🚀 This is a fun and beginner-friendly repository designed for you to make your very first Pull Request (PR) and join the world of open source! 🌍✨
 <div align = "left">

+## Submit your PR on this new repo [Hacktoberfest](https://github.com/Evgenii-Bazhaov/Hacktoberfest2024).
+We are merging all PRs there.

 <br>

 <table align="center">